You can feel for Tom Brady. Just a little bit, anyway.

 Mind you, Brady already had watched Dobson drop two passes and run the wrong route in the end zone, wiping out all the good feelings from Dobson's first-NFL-play touchdown.
 (Well, we assume Dobson erred because, you know, Brady has been to five Super Bowls and stuff.)

-Then, when Brady got back to the sideline, he let loose even more, as you can see in the GIF at the top of this post.
+Then, when Brady got back to the sideline, he let loose even more.
 Any lip readers out there?

 Do we rip Brady for this at all?
 If it was Jay Cutler, he'd be called a terrible leader.
 Resumes aside, you have to mention the way certain quarterbacks are treated is not exactly equal.

 That said, when Julian Edelman is your most reliable receiver, you can see why Brady might be mad.
-He finished the game 19-of-39 passing for 185 yards and a touchdown.
+He was only 11-of-24 passing, but for a respectable 136 yards and a score.

 Come back soon, Gronk!